unicode-org/message-format-wg/exploration/bidi-usability.md

 encouraged to provide paired isolates around any right-to-left syntax as described in this design so that _messages_ display appropriately as plain text.

+Ideally we do not want RLM/LRM/ALM to be part of the parsed `name`, `variable`, `reserved-keyword`, `unquoted`, or any other term defined in terms of `name`.
+This is complicated to do in ABNF because each of these tokens is followed either by whitespace or by some closing marker such as `}`.
+The workaround in #763 was to permit these characters _before_ or _after_ whitespace using the various whitespace productions.
+This works at the cost of allowing spurious markers.

 ## Proposed Design

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._